-Applicants must be personal members of YALSA (student membership is okay for the student stipend).
+Applicants must be personal members of YALSA (student membership is okay).
 Incomplete applications will not be accepted.

 Winners must agree to share out with the YALSA membership what they learned at the symposium through a blog post, YALSA Academy Video or other approved means.
 Previous winners are not eligible.